And still there is more (edited2)

 That is the usual story.
 Many people want to vote in the morning ("get it over with"?) and some even line up before 8 am.

 The queue can easily be avoided by going to vote after lunch.
-(I think there could be a queue there again at 5:30 or so - it would be a risk.)
+(I think there could be a queue there again at 5:30 or so - it might be a risk.
+(If there is a queue at the end of the day, no one can join after 6 pm.)

 Times are changing and with huge numbers of "early voters" the patterns may alter a little more.